Raoult's Law vs Henry's Law — Reducing Material Loss from NCG Emissions

 3.2 Henry’s Law deviations

-• Raoult’s Law remains valid for the solvent in dilute solutions
+• Raoult’s Law remains valid for major liquid components

-• Henry’s Law remains valid for trace gas solutes
+• Henry’s Law remains valid for trace non-condensable gases

 Example: Nitrogen dissolved in liquid propylene